andreypopp/esy-docker/README.md

   then export builds artifacts from there as `*.tgz`.
 Then such generated Dockerfile can import `*.tgz` instead whcih is much faster.

-- Drop NodeJS dependency.

-  Currently we use NodeJS script to read a project lockfile and generate a Dockerfile.
-We can use something more widely available.

 ## Related work

 This work was done based on: